Syllabus for Math 123 (Introduction to

 working on assignments, do not spend more than 20 or 30 minutes trying to solve

-the problem; if you cannot solve a problem in 20 or 30 minutes, even with the help
+the problem; if you cannot solve a problem in 20 or 30 minutes, even with the

-of the instructors of the course as soon as possible.
+one of the instructors of the course as soon as possible.